 Bioinformatics (Minor)

+Trinity Washington University’s Bioinformatics minor degree program in Washington DC prepares students to excel in one of today’s fastest-growing scientific fields.
 Become proficient in the development, storing, and analyzing of complex biological data, particularly with DNA, RNA, and protein sequences.
-Explore this growing global industry and the many different careers in academia, healthcare, medicine, agriculture, and biotechnology.

 Offered through the College of Arts and Science’s Biology Department, the Bioinformatics minor is open to all majors.
 The program may be of particular interest to students pursuing a degree in Biology, Chemistry, Health Services, Forensic Science, Criminal Justice, and Mathematics.